clibm079/clibm079.github.io/README.md

 ## v1.0.1 (2025-09-18)
 - Removed all clickable links to ensure global accessibility and minimize platform blocking.
-- Updated the homepage to clearly reflect my research, official accounts, and ongoing work in a concise, professional style.
+- Updated the homepage to clearly reflect my research, accounts, and ongoing work in a concise, professional style.
 ---

 ## v1.0.2 (2025-09-26)